samshadwell/TrumpScript/README.md

 * Assignment can also be done via the 'make' keyword.
 E.g. 'Make America great' assigns the value of the variable 'great' to 'America'
 * Printing to stdout can be done via 'tell' or 'say'
 * While loops are denoted via 'as long as'.
 And that's the only type of loop you need anyway.
+* If a 'word' (so anything that could be a variable name) is deemed unnecessary by the compiler, it's simply thrown away.
+So you can make truly self documenting code, or code that appear to read very very similarly to real speeches by the big man himself.
+You can find some interesting examples in our 'test/test_files' directory

 ## History
 Created for HackRice (hack.rice.edu) by: